Hilo Hattie: Personal life and death

 In 1972, she recalled having once made an attempt at retirement but live performing was too much fun.
 Hilo Hattie died of cancer on December 12, 1979.

 Hattie's first husband was Ted H. Inter whom she divorced in 1946.
 She married musician Carlyle Nelson in 1949.
 He survived her.
 She is buried in the National Memorial Cemetery of the Pacific (Section U, Grave 653-A) under her married name, Clara Nelson.

 Retail stores

 Hilo Hattie is the brand name of a group of stores selling Hawaiian and Hawaiian-themed merchandise.
 The stores were founded by Richard and Evelyn Margolis in 1965 and operated by the Margolis Manufacturing and Retail Company (Hilo, Hawaii) until the sale of the company to James Romig of Pomare Ltd in 1979.
 As of 2010, there were seven Hilo Hattie stores in the state of Hawaii; at one time the firm operated stores outside of Hawaii as well, primarily in California, Arizona, and Nevada.
-The store filed for bankruptcy in 2009, and has subsequently been acquired by its principal creditors, exiting bankruptcy in 2010.
+In 2023, Josh Margolis, grandson of Richard and Evelyn Margolis, acquired Pomare Ltd along with the Hilo Hattie retail stores, marking a return of the brand to the Margolis family.